UNECE/Model-Explorer/doc/routes.md

   component={Service}
   transform="http://unece.org/services#:service"/>
 ```
-The application knows that it should use the `Service` component and provide it a prop named `service` that will be built by extracting the last segment of the URL (represented by `:service`) and embedding it in this pattern `http://unece.org/services#:service`.
+The application knows that it should use the `Service` component and provide it with a prop named `service` that will be built by extracting the last segment of the URL (represented by `:service`) and embedding it in this pattern `http://unece.org/services#:service`.

-Conversely, we can expose some functions that transform a resource identifier into a route URL.
+Conversely, we expose some functions that transform a resource identifier into a route URL.
 For instance:

 ```javascript
 export const linkToService = transform(